-The best harness to get your dog to stop pulling should have a leash ring at the front, on your dog’s chest, and one on the back.
+We often get this question and the answer is simple, the best harness to get your dog to stop pulling should have a leash ring at the front, on your dog’s chest, and one on the back.

 The front attachment will help to help them back and to stop them quicker with more control.
 This will also help to protect your dog’s body as you stop when you are being pulled.